 When the ISBUs arrive on site, they are crane-lifted one by one onto the foundation, hooked into place, and welded down to marry them completely to the foundation.
 These heavy-gauge steel shipping containers are so strong—each is designed to carry 57,000 pounds—that they need only be fastened at the corners to hold fast, much as they would be on a ship.
 Attaching them to embedded steel reinforcements and welding them in place ensures they will be immovable.

 Once secured, adjacent units are welded to each other above and below.
 “Once they’re all welded together at top and bottom,” explains structural engineer Steve Armstrong, “you have, in effect, a big steel box.”
-The result is a single, immensely strong structure that goes up in almost no time at all.
+The resulting design is a single, immensely strong structure that goes up in almost no time at all.

-A conventional hip roof can be placed and secured atop the “big steel box” structure in a matter of two or three hours.
+A conventional, hip roof can be placed and secured atop the “big steel box” structure in a matter of another two or three hours.
 A trussed roof is fastened with metal straps that are welded to the steel sides and wrapped around the rafters at four-foot intervals.
 Simpson hurricane clips tie each individual rafter to the steel roof for added security and protection against uplift.

 Building Strong, Smart, and Fast with ISBUs

 Savings and reliability are the hallmarks of ISBU building.
-Homebuilding crews save time, money, and wood by using a product that is manufactured, pre-fitted for installation, and structurally sound.
+Homebuilding crews save time, money, and wood by using a product that is manufactured, pre-fitted for installation, eco-friendly, and structurally sound.
 The speed and ease with which the shipping containers are ordered, prefabricated, and installed streamlines the entire construction process.
 When asked to compare it to traditional stick building, Locklair is quick to answer: “Honestly, I think it was a lot easier.”

 It is most likely the outstanding fire and safety ratings that will impress insurance companies and code officials.
-In hurricane-prone areas like Florida or coastal South Carolina, container houses offer tremendous sustainability and strength.
+In hurricane-prone areas like Florida or coastal South Carolina, shipping container homes offer tremendous sustainability and strength.
 “I would like to see someone try to tear that house down,” laughs Locklair.
 “It would take a whole lot more than a bulldozer.”